 Find a Havanese Rescue Near Me in Florida

-Despite being purebred dogs, you may still find them in shelters and rescues.
+Despite being purebred dogs, you may still find Havanese pups in shelters and rescues.
 Consider adopting!
 Don’t shop for your next pet.
-And you’re in luck because we’ve compiled a list of the top rescues in Florida.
+Need help?
+You’re in luck because we’ve compiled a list of the top rescues in Florida!

 1. Havanese Rescue